 Sylvan’s Engineering courses in the Tyler and Longview region make learning fun!
-Your son or daughter can expect to complete a different hands-on project each week, including designing, testing and tweaking bridges and machines using K’NEX® pieces or LEGO® bricks.
-Watch your child’s creativity flourish and confidence soar as he or she teams up with a partner to build these cool structures and participates in fun games and friendly competitions with other students.
+Your child will love getting hands on with a different project every week, like building, testing and modifying a machine or bridge using K’NEX® pieces or LEGO® bricks.
+Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
 It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!

 21st Century Learning

-Our Engineering courses in the Tyler and Longview region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
-Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼
+In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Tyler and Longview region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
+Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼

 From constructing multifaceted structures to testing and rebuilding them in order to try out a different solution, your son or daughter will be taking on challenges just like a real engineer!
-Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
-Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
-We’ll also send a sneak peek of next week’s project so your family can get excited for the next activity!
+Our interactive courses are a great way for your aspiring inventor to get to grips with science, engineering and architectural concepts while activating his or her creativity and imagination in the process.
+We also keep parents informed by sending out regular communication, including a recap of each week’s project.
+We also send a preview of the upcoming week’s project so you and your son or daughter can gear up for what’s next!

-Our Engineering courses in the Tyler and Longview region feature:
+Sylvan’s Engineering programs in the Tyler and Longview region provide: